chancy23/liri-node-app/README.md

       * The song's name
       * A preview link of the song from Spotify (if available)
       * The album that the song is from
+        * Screenshot of command and output: "../screenshots/spotifyThisSong_screenshot.png"

    * If no song is provided (input is undefined) then it defaults to "The Sign" by Ace of Base.
+    * Screenshot of command and output: "../screenshots/spotifyThisSong_blank.png"

 3. `movie-this "<movie name here>"`